Why Mom Deserves a Diamond contest: Founder

+Diamond Winners

 Intellectual property

 The trademark Why Mom Deserves a Diamond was filed with the United States Patent and Trademark office on July 27, 2001, registration number 2,620,840.
 The trademark, The Legendary Contest, received registration on April 17, 2007, as "A writing contest in which kids can honor their mothers and have the chance to win a diamond or gemstone."
 Reg #3229618.

-Franchise

-In 2009, the Why Mom Deserves a Diamond contest became incorporated, and in 2010 it became a franchise with the mission of "giving every child the opportunity to express their words of appreciation to the mothers."

 Anthologies

 From 1993 to 2012, Gallery of Diamonds Jewelers, the founding sponsor of the contest, published an annual anthology of the winners.
 A portion of the proceeds from the sale of these books were donated to the Orange County Library system in Orange County, California.
 Following are the book titles and the years they were published.